Current COVID-19 Restrictions

 As trained scientists, naturopathic doctors believe in the seriousness of this pandemic and the risks of COVID-19 to everyone all over the globe.
 We also believe that it is everyone’s responsibility to reduce this risk by following the CDC recommendations for universal mask wearing and social distancing to protect yourself and everyone else.
 While infection rates have dropped from the highs of the later part of 2020, we cannot let our guard down.
 This is especially true due to the new variants now found all over the world.
 It is important to remember that these new mutations will continue to occur as long as the virus is widely infecting people.
 The vaccines are beginning to help, but we are a long way from being out of the woods.

 For some people the general issue of vaccinations has created a lot of concern.
 This has led to misinformation about their risks from both sides of the debate.
 As a naturopathic doctor I have never been a “pro-vaxxer”, nor am I an “anti-vaxxer”.
 I have always looked at each vaccine and its use as a “risk vs. benefit” issue – the risk of the vaccine vs. the risk of the disease in a particular individual.
 For this disease there is no question in my mind that getting a vaccine to protect yourself, your loved ones, and our community from the COVID-19 virus (SARS-CoV-2 virus), with rare exception, is the right thing to do.
-I am impressed with the mRNA vaccines (the Pfizer and Moderna vaccines) and recommend them.
+I am impressed with the technology in the mRNA vaccines (the Pfizer and Moderna vaccines) and recommend them.
 I believe they are as safe as any other vaccine, and seem to be safer than some.
+If you are pregnant consult with your obstetrician or midwife before getting a vaccine.

 In my many years of practice I have been able to help people who have had significant reactions to vaccines.
 Fortunately, these vaccine reactions are really rare today.
 It is normal to have temporary mild symptoms following a vaccine as your immune system gets activated against the vaccine target.
 These are a sign the vaccine is working.
 However, on a rare occasion a vaccine reaction is severe or lingers, it is then appropriate to seek naturopathic or homeopathic care.